Special & Unusual Circumstances

 - Apply online at the Federal Student Aid website.
 For more information about applying for aid, visit our 'Apply Now' web page.

-- Be sure to report the income information for the year that FAFSA specifically requests (e.g., the 2021-2022 FAFSA requests tax/income information only from 2019).
+- Be sure to report the income information for the year that FAFSA specifically requests (i.e, the 2023-2024 FAFSA requires 2021 tax/income information).

 - If your FAFSA has already been submitted to SUNY Delhi (using school code '002857'), skip to Step 2.

 Step 2: Review your Account for Outstanding Requirements

 After submitting the FAFSA, some applications are selected for review by the Department of Education in a process called 'Verification,' or may have 'flags' that need attention prior to the Special Condition review.

 - If your FAFSA was selected for Verification, or if you are unsure, visit our FAFSA Verification page for instructions on how to view your account for missing verification items in Bronco Web.

 - If your FAFSA has unresolved flags, such as unconfirmed citizenship status for example, this must be resolved.

 - To view outstanding financial aid requirements, log in to your Bronco Web and click on 'Financial Aid' > 'Eligibility.'

 - If you have resolved all outstanding requirements, skip to Step 3.

 Step 3: Complete a Special or Unusual Circumstance Form & Gather Documentation

 Before a final determination can be made, students must submit the special or unusualy circumstance form that applies to their situation and all required supporting documentation.